MicrosoftDocs/windows-powershell-docs/docset/windows/storage/get-physicalextent.md

 # Get-PhysicalExtent

 ## SYNOPSIS
-Gets physical allocations for a physical disk, storage tier, or virtual disk.
+This cmdlet gets physical allocations for a physical disk, storage tier, or virtual disk.
+An "extent" is the area of space on a pooled disk that contains one fragment of the data for storage space,  also can be synonymous of "allocation" or as a "slab."

 ## SYNTAX